thosgood/this-weeks-finds/markdown/101-151/week116.md

 machines, let's hook them up and see what happens!
 Take the "singular simplicial set" functor:

-Sing: Top → SimpSet,
+Sing: Top\to SimpSet,

 the "free simplicial abelian group on a simplicial set" functor:

-L: SimpSet → SimpAb,
+L: SimpSet\to SimpAb,

 and the "chain complex of a simplicial abelian group" functor:

-Ch: SimpAb → Chain,
+Ch: SimpAb\to Chain,

 and compose them!
 We get the "singular chain complex" functor

-C: Top → Chain
+C: Top\to Chain

 that takes a topological space and distills a chain complex out of it.
 We can then take the homology groups of our chain complex and get the "singular homology" of our space.
-Better yet, the functor C: Top → Chain takes homotopies between maps and sends them to homotopies between morphisms of chain complexes!
+Better yet, the functor C: Top\to Chain takes homotopies between maps and sends them to homotopies between morphisms of chain complexes!
 It follows that homotopic maps between spaces give the same homomorphisms between the singular homology groups